 Nerd Wallet recently did a study showing the average indebted U.S. household carries $16,061 in credit card debt…

-If you want to start making money with your credit cards, then you need to become a master of your money!
-Learn how with our Free 4-Day Budgeting Workshop: “Roadmap To Financial Success”
+If you want to start making money with your credit cards and build an 800+ credit score then you need to budget

 It’s time to stop plummeting into debt, living paycheck to paycheck, and dealing with the anxiety that comes with having no control over your finances.